 The transition to renewable energy sources in today’s power systems is becoming one of the largest contributions in tackling climate change.
 The significant increase in the deployment of wind and solar power, however, requires different forms of flexibility to manage the uncontrollable variability of these resources and provide round-the-clock power.
 In developing countries, renewable energy with storage solutions can also offer local clean alternatives to fossil-based generation for bridging the electricity access gap in ways that do not impose additional demands on the system.
 Energy storage takes many forms – pumped storage, compressed air storage, and thermal storage, among others.
 The WBG has been supporting pumped storage and thermal storage (in concentrated solar plants) for years.
 Among the energy storage options available, battery storage is becoming a feasible solution to increase system flexibility, due to its fast response, easy deployment and cost reduction trends, helping to integrate higher shares of variable renewable energy in a reliable manner.
 This is particularly relevant in weak grids, isolated locations, and vulnerable environments where supplying electricity has its own challenges.

 What is the gap?

-The current mainstream market for batteries is driven by the electric vehicles industry.
-Batteries are developed for vehicle application needs and have inherent limitations (e.g. size and weight are limiting factors for vehicles).
-The existing batteries are not optimized for use in power systems.
-Most cannot provide long duration storage and many cannot withstand harsh climatic conditions and low operation and maintenance standards.
-There is a clear need to catalyze a new market for batteries that are suitable for electricity grids through a variety of applications (not just for electric vehicles) and deployable on a large scale in developing countries.
+The current market for batteries is driven by the electric vehicles industry and most mainstream technologies cannot provide long duration storage nor withstand harsh climatic conditions and low operation and maintenance capacity.
+Many developing countries also have limited access to other flexibility options such as natural gas generation or increased transmission capacity.
+There is a clear need to catalyze a new market for batteries and other storage solutions that are suitable for electricity grids for a variety of applications and deployable on a large.